-Awards are limited to 2013 Competitive Award recipient organizations that provide services to crime victims and are operated by a public agency, a nonprofit organization, or a combination of such agencies or organizations.
-Please note that the Criminal Justice Coordinating Council has not approved individual allocation amounts for this solicitation.
-Any award made pursuant to this solicitation is dependent upon the receipt and availability of federal grant awards and any requirements/conditions attached thereto.
+Awards are limited to 2014 Continuation Award recipient organizations that provide services to crime victims and are operated by a public agency, a nonprofit organization, or a combination of such agencies or organizations.
+Please note that the Criminal Justice Coordinating Council has approved individual allocation amounts for this solicitation (please see Appendix C).
+Any award made pursuant to this solicitation is dependent upon the receipt and availability of federal grant awards and any requirements or conditions attached thereto.